fredgj/keyboard-brightness/README.md

 This is a script that lets you controll the keyboard backlight brightness on Samsung Series 7 Chronos laptops.

-It's useful if you need to conigure the special keys on the keyboard (fn + fX) in order to controll the keyboard backlight brightness.
+It's useful if you need to configure the special keys on the keyboard (fn + fX) in order to control the keyboard backlight brightness.
-In my case I use fn + f9 and fn + 10 for turning the backlight brightness up and down.
+In my case I use Fn + f9 and Fn + 10 for turning the backlight brightness up and down.
 This can be done through xbindkeys by adding the following lines to your .xbindkeysrcs file.

 ```